 Click Create Display.

-Right Click+Drag in the Main Display to observe the 3D view of all radar sweeps in the Layer Controls.
+Right Click+Drag in the Main Display to rotate the display and observe the 3D view of all radar sweeps in the Layer Controls.

-Displaying Level II radar images: Radar Isosurface The Radar Isosurface display is used to visualize 3-dimensional characteristics of radar data in all directions from the location of the radar.
-Every elevation angle included with the data will be used to create this display.
-Instead of plotting data at all numerical values, a solid surface of only one user-defined data value will be displayed.
-One example use of this display would be selecting a high reflectivity value that may be indicative of hail, which can help to possibly identify the hail core of a thunderstorm.
+Displaying Level II radar images: Radar Isosurface The Radar Isosurface display is visualizes 3-dimensional characteristics of radar data in all directions from the location of the radar.
+Every elevation angle included with the data is used to create this display.
+Instead of plotting data at all numerical values, a solid surface of only one user-defined data value is displayed.
+For example, this display can be used to select a high reflectivity value that may be indicative of hail, which can help to possibly identify the hail core of a thunderstorm.

 Open a new tab by clicking on the button in the Main Toolbar.